-Intralesional injection of a steroid is done in the clinic, with no special preparation involved.
-You should tell the doctor if you have any allergies or problems with your general health, or if you are taking a blood-thinning medication such as aspirin or warfarin.
+Intralesional injection of a steroid is carried out in the clinic, with no special preparation involved.
+The doctor should be informed if you have any allergies, problems with general health or if you are taking a blood-thinning medication such as aspirin or warfarin.

-Although the area to be treated can be numbed with a local anaesthetic, this is not normally necessary; the discomfort of the steroid injection is very similar to that caused by injection of local anaesthetic.
-Depending on the size of the area to be treated, several injections may be required.
-Your doctor will probably place a small dressing over the injected site, and this can be removed after a few hours.
-Depending on the condition being treated, you may be offered further treatment sessions, at least several weeks apart.
+Although the area to be treated can be numbed with a local anaesthetic, this is not normally necessary; the discomfort of the steroid injection is very similar to that caused by the injection of a local anaesthetic.
+Depending on the size of the area to be treated, several injections may be needed at the same time.
+After the injection the doctor may place a small dressing over the affected area of skin which can be removed after a few hours.
+Depending on the skin condition being treated further treatment sessions may be offered, at least several weeks apart.

 What are the side effects of this treatment?